owInteractive/frontfy-cli/README.md

 ### Generate

 > The generate command is used to generate a new component, directive or page.
+This commands only works in the NodeJS project for now.

 ```sh
 $ frontfy generate